Have you ever heard of someone being awarded a large amount of money (from a lawsuit, lottery, etc) and wondered if they receive it all at once?

 Investopedia defines a structured settlement as:

-While My Money Design often focuses on building wealth for the long-term, it’s important to look at things from both sides of the fence.
+While we often focus on building wealth for the long-term, it’s important to look at things from both sides of the fence.
 Therefore, I recognize that there may be some situations where a person may say I want to sell my structured settlement.
 Here’s a few that come to mind:

 Possible Reasons Why You May Want to Sell Your Structured Settlement: